garylirocks/quickrefs/azure.markdown

 - Data Lake storage: for analytics;
 - Azure files

-  - can be mounted _concurrently_ by cloud or on-premise machines;
+  - Can be mounted _concurrently_ by cloud or on-premise machines (e.g. store config files in a file share and access them from multiple VMs);
-  - use SMB protocol;
+  - Use SMB protocol;
-  - can be shared anywhere in the world using a URL containing a shared access signature(SAS) token (which allows specific access to a private asset for a specific amount of time);
+  - Can be shared anywhere in the world using a URL containing a shared access signature(SAS) token (which allows specific access to a private asset for a specific amount of time);

   ![azure files](images/azure_files.png)